jlmelville/rnndescent/README.md

 Compared to pynndescent, rnndescent is currently lacking, in decreasing order of likelihood of implementation:

-* meaningful documentation.
+* Complete documentation, but it's mostly there.
-* a class to hide some of the complexities of pulling all the methods together simply.
+* A class to hide some of the complexities of pulling all the methods together simply.
+* Only parallel batch queries are currently supported.
+This means that if you are trying to stream queries, where you are only querying one item at a time, you will get no parallelism.
+* The index is always passed between the C++ and R layers when building an index and querying.
+This is useful for portability as its easy to serialize the index (you can use `saveRDS` like any R data for example), but it's not very efficient.
+Keeping the index as an R-wrapped C++ class has its own downsides but would fix that.
-* some of the distance metrics.
+* Some of the distance metrics.
 A large number are currently supported though.
 See `Missing Metrics` below for those that are currently not available.
-* custom metrics.
+* Custom metrics.
 This just isn't feasible with a C++ implementation.

+The issues around index serialization and parallel behavior make `rnndescent` currently unsuitable for streaming applications where you are querying one item at a time.
+If you are doing batch queries, where you are querying multiple items at once, then `rnndescent` should be fine: for example, generating nearest neighbors for UMAP (maybe for use with [uwot](https://github.com/jlmelville/uwot)).
+Dimensionality reduction is my personal use case for nearest neighbors calculation and I would like to get `rnndescent` onto CRAN in a useful-for-something state.
+As a result I am not targeting an initial release to support the streaming case.
+I would like to fix this for a subsequent release.

 ## Installation